 The S&P 500 is up 155% since 2012, but that is unlikely to continue.

 We have been in an economic expansion since 2009.
+We are currently in month 116 of this expansion.
+(The longest economic expansion in modern history was 120 months).
 Similarly, the stock market, at least the US market, has been on a phenomenal growth tear over the same period, increasing by an average of 13% per year plus dividends for a total of 14.7%.
 (The Canadian market, by contrast has done virtually nothing, (see above graph) proving once again that 1. diversification is key to investing success and 2. business unfriendly policies do not provide for economic growth.
 But I digress.)

 Investment returns always return to “the mean”.
 They have to.

-The problem is that the long term average total return (the mean) for the US stock market is about 11% including dividends, and unfortunately there is a law of statistics called “Reversion to the Mean”.
-That indicates that if you have years of above average growth they will inevitably be followed by years of below average growth.
+The problem is that the long term average total return (the mean) for the US stock market is about 9% including dividends, and unfortunately there is a law of statistics called “Reversion to the Mean”.
+That mandates that if you have years of above average growth they will inevitably be followed by years of below average growth.
 And that is where we find ourselves today.

 Some pundits suggest that we are in the ninth inning of this stock market.

 Of course, no one knows how long the current ball game will go on.
 Some very competent economic pundits such as David Rosenberg state that we are in the ninth inning and that the game is drawing to a close.
 However, there is no need to guess.
 Looking at the data we can see that if US stock markets over performed by 5.7% for the past nine years, those markets must underperform by the same amount or more over the next 9-10 years.
 So the arithmetic indicates that we are looking at average returns of around 3% per year if we are lucky.
 And I think that is optimistic as long as Trump is President, for reasons that I will not go into here.

 Canadian managed mutual funds charge some of the highest fees in the world.